fnalways/terminus-docs/docs/manual/tutorials/install-olares-multi-node.md

 ```

 ## Handle network changes
-Once your cluster is set up, changes in network configurations can disrupt communication between the master and worker nodes.
+Once your cluster is set up, changes in network configurations can disrupt the master-worker communication.
 ### If the network of master node changes
 If the master node moves to a different LAN, the Olares system daemon (olaresd) will detect this and trigger a `changeip` event with `olares-cli`.